ewaAdamska/spectview/README.md

 # spectview
-The spectview is the python3.6 tool for spcectroscopic data analysis.
+The spectview is the Python 3.6 tool for spectroscopic data analysis.

 # Dependencies
 This application requires the following python3 packages: